Universitatea Babeş-Bolyai

 · To obtain at least 15 points at the final written exam.

-· To obtain at least 50 points (from the 100).
+· To obtain at least 50 points (from the total of 100).

 From Regulamentul de organizare si functionare a Facultatii de matematica si informatica